Multimodal Interaction

 Problem

 Single-mode interfaces limit user expression and accessibility.
-Users need flexible interaction methods that adapt to their context and abilities.
+Users need flexible interaction methods that adapt to context and abilities.

 Solution